nepi-engine/nepi_setup/NEPI_CONTAINER_BUILD.md

 ################################################################
 ### NEPI Docker Container Build Instructions

-**NOTE:**  You can run the following NEPI container build steps either directly on a NEPI Host device, or on a netork connected Linux Ubuntu PC for NEPI development.
+**NOTE:**  You can run the following NEPI Container Build steps either directly on a NEPI Host device, or on a network connected Linux Ubuntu PC for NEPI development.
 For the PC build option, you will first need to configure your PC for NEPI development.
 See the NEPI Development PC Setup instructions at [here](NEPI_DEV_PC_SETUP.md).